Assistant Professor of Art and Entrepreneurship

 B.A., History, Reed College

-As Assistant Professor of in Arts Entrepreneurship at the University of Alabama, Adrienne taught Arts Entrepreneurship, Social Justice and the Arts, and Creativity.
-She directed an on-campus arts pilot incubator, served as a team coach for AIME: Alabama Innovation and Mentoring of Entrepreneurs, and was a faculty liaison for Sassafras Center for Arts, Environment and Community.
+As Assistant Professor of Arts Entrepreneurship in New College (https://nc.as.ua.edu/) at the University of Alabama, Callander taught Arts Entrepreneurship, Social Justice and the Arts, and Creativity; directed an on-campus arts pilot incubator; served as a team coach for AIME: Alabama Innovation and Mentoring of Entrepreneurs; and was a faculty liaison for Sassafras Center for Arts, Environment and Community.

 At Mississippi State University, Adrienne served as interim area head for Sculpture and developed a co-curricular channel between the Entrepreneurship Center and the Department of Art for the support of partnerships between students in Art, Engineering, and Business.
 Adrienne served as an Entrepreneurship Center Advisory Board member and a team mentor for the MaroonX Accelerator Program, jointly launched by Mississippi State and Texas A&M to foster entrepreneurship in rural areas.

-At Mississippi State University, Indiana University Southeast, Kentucky College of Art and Design, the University of Louisville, and Rutgers University, Adrienne taught Beginning, Intermediate, and Advanced Sculpture; 3D Design; 2D Design; Time-Based Art; and Contemporary Art History.
+At Mississippi State University, Indiana University Southeast, Kentucky College of Art and Design, the University of Louisville, and Rutgers University, Adrienne taught Beginning, Intermediate, and Advanced Sculpture; 3D Design; 2D Design; Time-Based Art; and Contemporary Art seminar.
+Adrienne was co-director of the Young Artists Workshop, Institute for the Arts at Indiana University Southeast.